stefthoen/twitterfeed/README.md

 # Roadmap

-## 0.3
-- Refactor plugin to be fully OOP
-- Make classes replaceable with custom classes
-- Higher resolution avatar images

 ## 0.4
 - Put  API credentials in a WP admin setting
 - Use caching to save tweets
 - Shortcode support
+- Make classes replaceable with custom classes